Tiña’s Joshua Loftin on the importance of ‘Positive Mental Health Music’

 NME caught up with Loftin to find out how turning some of the darkest moments of his life into psychedelic cowboy rock proved therapeutic, the art of having a laugh, and the advice he’d give to others.

 Hello Joshua.
-What can you tell us about life shaped the themes on ‘Positive Mental Health Music’?
+What can you tell us about how your life shaped the themes on ‘Positive Mental Health Music’?

 Joshua: “I was working through my breakdown and investigating it.
 I found ways of surviving and moving through something that was incredibly dark and heavy that brings your life to a standstill.
 You become quite introspective in that.
 I couldn’t bullshit myself as I could before.
-You know, like ‘Oh, maybe I’m not feeling so could but I can stay out another night’.
-But when I had a breakdown my sensitivity levels were really high.
-Just through having that level of honesty with myself, it culminated as the songs were coming out.”
+You know, like ‘Oh, maybe I’m not feeling so good but I can stay out another night’.
+My sensitivity levels heightened during my breakdown and that allowed me to be more honest with myself, which culminated as the songs were coming out.”

 Were there any key songs in particular where you noticed that?